maxiee/RecyclerViewForCodeReading/README.md

 The source code of RecyclerView in Android support library is a bit hard for reading:

-- It hold almost all code of RecyclerView in a single file, which contains more than 2w line.
+- It hold almost all code of RecyclerView in a single file, which contains more than 20k+ lines.
 - The relation of classes is hard to recognize

 So I rearrange the source, splitting the classes into separate files, make it better for code reading.